 Work From Home Design – Can It Contribute to Progressive India?

-Yet, as the world slowly and steadily heals from the “viral attack” and its aftermath, companies are welcoming their employees back to office.
-Many companies are still offering the option of work-from-home, yet many others desperately want their staff to return to office.
+Yet, as the world slowly and steadily heals from the “viral attack” and its aftermath, companies are welcoming their employees back to the office.
+Many companies are still offering the option of work-from-home, yet many others desperately want their staff to return to the office.

 But all is not the same as before.
 People have changed.
 Their attitudes have changed.
 Their priorities have shifted.